sahandha/spark-jupyter/README.md

 #### Notes:

 1) You should do these steps in the order they are written.
-Make sure the process is complete before you move on to the other step.
-For example when you create the sparm-master-controller, wait for the pod to pull the container image and become fully operational before you create the service for it.
+Make sure each process is complete before you move on to the other step.
+For example when you create the spark-master-controller, wait for the pod to pull the container image and become fully operational before you create the service for it.

 2) In all the `*-nfs.yaml` files, make sure you put in the ip address of your nfs server.